What is PSEO?

 What do I need to do to register for PSEO Courses?

-- Contact Mrs. Kirschner about your intent to take PSEO courses for the upcoming school year.
+- Contact the high school counselor about your intent to take PSEO courses for the upcoming school year.

 - Fill out the PSEO Registration form for each college/university you are planning on applying to for PSEO courses.
 The form can be found here.
 2021-2022 PSEO Registration Form.
-Once you fill out section 1 of the form return to Mrs. Kirschner.
-The form will be sent to the college by Mrs. Kirschner along with your transcript.
-Forms are due to Mrs. Kirschner by Friday, April 30th, 2021.
+Once you fill out section 1 of the form return to the school counselor.
+The form will be sent to the college by Loyola along with your transcript.
+Forms are due at the end of April.

-- Apply to the each of the colleges that you are interested in taking a PSEO course at.
+- Apply to each of the colleges that you are interested in taking a PSEO course at.
 This can be done online for most colleges.
-Please note that each college has their own individual deadlines for PSEO registration and can be found on their website.
+Please note that each college has its own individual deadlines for PSEO registration which can be found on its website.
 It is your responsibility to know and meet these deadlines.

-- Read and sign the Loyola PSEO Contract and return to Mrs. Kirschner.
-Forms are due to Mrs. Kirschner by Friday, April 30th, 2021.
+- Read and sign the Loyola PSEO Contract and return to the school counselor.

 - Once the college has received all of your forms, they will notify you of PSEO course registration orientation, typically in August.

-- Once you're registered contact Mrs. Kirschner ASAP to be sure that your high school and PSEO course schedules work.
+- Once you're registered contact the high school counselor ASAP to be sure that your high school and PSEO course schedules work.
 You will NOT be allowed to miss your Loyola courses for your PSEO courses.
 This will be counted as an unexcused absence or tardy.

 Where can I take PSEO Courses?